logotype

 Gene Krupa was my father's original favourite drummer before Buddy Rich stole that accolade so naturally I had to explore those sets!

 Some of the earliest records I bought in the 1970's were also at the time, unbeknownst to me, featuring Slingerland drummers.
+Bill Ward of Black Sabbath, Bev Bevan of ELO and Danny Seraphine of Chicago, then David Robinson of The Cars had a wonderful chrome over wood set.

 Along the way, through my various connections, I also gained an appreciation for the 1980's Pearl DLX / BLX kits which originally stemmed from my time touring with Phil Collins when he endorsed the Pearl brand.